ST. JOSEPH RADIO ROME OF THE WEST A call-in radio program presenting the correct history and teachings of the Catholic faith.

-Profiles in the Catholic Faith
+Profiles of Courage in our Catholic Faith

 Eternal Father, I offer Thee the most Precious Blood of Thy Divine Son, Jesus, in union with the masses said throughout the world today, for all the Holy Souls in Purgatory, for sinners everywhere, for sinners in the universal church, those in my own home and within my family.
 Amen.

 Prayer of St. Gertrude the Great for Souls in Purgatory